hacknsec/digispark/README.md

 ## digispark
 Attiny85/digispark payload, that uses Invoke-Mimikatz to dump credentials and exports the systems wifi-passwords.
 All data is sent to you via email.
-The payload is available for en/us and german keyboard layout.
+The payload is available for en/us and german keyboard layout (Tested on Win10 2004 Build 19041.746).

 ### Change the digispark keyboard layout to german
 #### This method of course applies to other layouts